-In this episode of Cybersecurity Unplugged, Curry discusses:
+In this episode of Cybersecurity (Marketing) Unplugged, Curry also discusses:

 - Threat detection for operational technology and how the vFortified product was developed;